numericalEFT/FeynmanDiagram.jl/README.md

 ![infrastructure](assets/diagram_compiler.svg?raw=true "Compiler Infrastructure")

-Base on this observation, the compiler architecture is designed to process Feynman diagrams through a structured, three-stage procedure, drawing parallels with the architectures of the modern compiler LLVM.
-This approach not only enhances the adaptability of the compiler for various QFT calculations but also significantly boosts computational efficiency.
-The three-stage procedure is as follows:
+Based on these insights, the compiler's architecture is designed to process Feynman diagrams via a structured, three-stage procedure, mirroring the design principles of the advanced LLVM compiler architecture.
+This strategy not only broadens the compiler's versatility for diverse QFT computations but also markedly enhances its computational efficiency.
+The procedure unfolds in three distinct stages:

-- **Front End**: Generates the specific Feynman diagrams and maps them into a unified intermediate representation as a computational graph.
-It identifies diagram elements, mapping them into corresponding nodes.
-Users can also incorporate new diagram types by extending the front end.
+- **Front End**: This initial phase generates Feynman diagrams and converts them into a unified intermediate representation, shaping them as static computational graphs.
+It offers flexibility for users to introduce new diagrammatic techniques by extending the front end capabilities.

-- **Intermediate Representation**: Applies optimizations and automatic differentiation to the static computational graph, enabling comprehensive analysis and optimization.
-Optimizations include removing redundant nodes/leaves, flattens chains, merges linear combinations, removing zero-valued nodes, and so on.
-AD is used to derive the diagrams for the specific heat, RG flow equation, etc, or the renormalized Feynman diagrams.
-The incorporated Taylor-mode AD is utilized for efficient high-order derivative graph computations.
+- **Intermediate Representation**: At this stage, the compiler applies optimizations and AD to the static computational graph, facilitating thorough analysis and refinement.
+The optimizations aim to streamline the graph by eliminating redundant elements, flattening nested chains, and removing zero-valued nodes, among other enhancements.
+The Taylor-mode AD --- an algorithm for efficient high-order derivatives calculations --- is crucial for deriving specific heat diagrams, RG flow equations, or renormalized Feynman diagrams.

-- **Back End**: Translates the optimized graph into executable code for a variety of computing platforms, supporting multiple programming languages and integration with software and hardware ecosystems.
+- **Back End**: The final phase focuses on converting the optimized graph into executable code, compatible with a wide range of computing environments.
+This stage supports various programming languages and ensures seamless integration with different software and hardware ecosystems, thereby extending the compiler's utility across multiple platforms.

 ## Usage